-The document must be submitted to the Agency via RCRS prior to loan closing (or anytime changes are made) for review.
+The document must be submitted to the Agency via RCRS prior to loan closing for review/approval.
+Management must also submit TSP for review/approval when ownership changes, management changes, or ANY changes are made to the document.
 Once approved it must be posted in a common area and available to the public upon request.